 Five years later, I reflect on that decision to see if there are any regrets, lessons learnt or milestones achieved.
-I’ll summarize my reflections with the battles I’ve had in the spirit and how far it has led me…
+I’ll summarize my reflections with the battles I’ve had in the spirit and how far they have led me…

 Dreaming of Lions